S-08874

 Plain Language

-Any business entity or its agents must disclose to customers that AI is being used to influence the interaction, at the point where the customer first encounters the AI.
-The disclosure must be in at least 12-point boldface type, written in plain English, describe the AI's role in the interaction, and include instructions on how to reach a human if that option is available.
-The obligation applies broadly across use cases including automated customer support, personalized ad targeting, product eligibility decisions, and AI-driven hiring tools.
-The bill does not specify penalties for non-compliance or create a private right of action, so enforcement would rely on existing General Business Law mechanisms.
+Any business entity or individual using AI to influence customer interactions must disclose that fact at the point of interaction — meaning where the customer first encounters the AI, such as a chat window, chatbot, website footer, or email.
+The disclosure must be in clear and conspicuous 12-point bold-faced plain English, must describe the AI's role, and must include instructions on how to reach a human if human assistance is available.
+The obligation covers a broad range of AI-influenced interactions including automated customer support, personalized ad targeting, product eligibility decisions, and AI-driven hiring tools.
+The bill does not limit covered entities to any particular industry or size threshold — it applies to any person, firm, partnership, association, corporation, or agent thereof.

 Statutory Text